GOP set to block 1/6 panel, stoking Senate filibuster fight - WTMJ

 Both the House version and Collins’ amendment would require the final report to be issued by Dec.
 31, 2021.

 Still, most Republicans have held fast to their opposition.
-North Carolina Sen. Thom Tillis said he believes the year-end deadline is unrealistic.
+Texas Sen. John Cornyn, who once supported the idea of the commission, said he now believes Democrats are trying to use it as a political tool.

+“I don’t think this is the only way to get to the bottom of what happened,” Cornyn said.

 Republicans have also pointed to a bipartisan Senate report that is expected next month, saying it will be sufficient to fix security problems in the Capitol.